patarleth/tab-completion-json-config/README.md

 ### time to add a JSON config and a 'complete' init script for your fn/app

 1. clone this repo
-2. checkout and tab-completion-sample-functions.sh for an example on how to add tab completion to kt and a function called tabTester (use emacs or not)
+2. tab-completion-sample-functions.sh contains examples for adding tab completion to an existing program - kt (https://github.com/fgeller/kt) __AND__ a bash function tabTester
-3. the important bit is at the top of the file.
-It defines the tab completion json config, key is the function/app name.
-Case sensitive, must match exactly.
+3. the json config for both apps is at the top of the file.
+I inlined the config in the shell script for completeness.
+It config consists of a "key" (aka the function/program name for completion) and the program arguments and the function or static data the completion is mapped to.
+The key is case sensitive.
+It must match exactly.
-4. add a config for each command you want tab completion for.
-They can be in the same file, you don't need sep. configs for each fun.
-It's just JSON, comman sep.
+4. After getting your head around how to configure completion, it's time to create your own script and add a config for each program/fn you want tab completion for.
+The configuration can be in the same json config.
+It is not necessary to sep. configs the configurations.
+It's just JSON, comman sep. the commands and it'll work.
-5. with the json writting, Time to write the bash functions that provide either static (aka cached forever) and the dynamic data for functions arguments.
-The output of the data functions is very simple.
-Each line in the output (carriage return delimited ( '\n' )) is made available as a tab completion value.
-Checkout the tab-completion-sample-functions.sh has a complete example with docs.
+5. with the json written, it's time to code the bash functions that provide the completion data.
+There are two ways to provide completion results.
+You can define a static function (aka the data will cached for the duration fo the shell session) and(!) as dynamic data where the function is called very time you press__<TAB><TAB>__.
+The output of the functions that provide tab completion is very simple - each option returned is separated on it's own line in the output (carriage return delimited ( '\n' ).
+Checkout __tab-completion-sample-functions.sh_ for a complete example with additional documentation.
-6. source your functions file and tab-completion-lib.sh in your .bashrc etc.
+6. With the json config and functions providing tab completion written, source them (and tab-completion-lib.sh) in your .bashrc etc.

-7. for an example of dynamic data check out the tabTester function config.
-The option --random is bound to _sillyRandomFn. so if you were to type tabTester --random<tab><tab> it would print two random strings to match.
+For an example of dynamic generated data, check out the tabTester function json config in __tab-completion-sample-functions.sh_.
+The option --random is bound to the shell function _sillyRandomFn.
+You can test this by sourcing the file and typing

+  tabTester --random<tab><tab>

+This will print two random strings to match upon.

-8. if you don't want to use a function to provide the static, checkout kt's -offsets config.
-The values are placed directly in data sep. by \n
+__tab-completion-sample-functions.sh__ also contains many examples of both functions that provide static data and inlined completion results.
+I recommend checking out __kt__'s -offsets config for an example of inlined tab completion data.
+The values are placed directly in the data property, sep. by \n

 ### REMEMBER - you don't run the script, you source it.

-the functions need to be available in your existing shell, so you _source_ the file

 source tab-completion-sample-functions.sh

+To make functions available to your existing shell, you _source_ a file _NOT_ execute it

 yay(?)